marcinbelczewski/asynchronous-messaging-workshop/workshop/content/topic-queue-chaining-and-load-balancer/test-topic-queue-chaining-and-load-balancer/test-topic-queue-chaining-and-load-balancing.md

 #### 3. Validate the message reception

-Go to your [Amazon CloudWatch Log console](https://console.aws.amazon.com/cloudwatch/home?#logs:prefix=/aws/lambda/wild-rydes-async-msg-2) and lookup all **Log Groups** with the prefix `/aws/lambda/wild-rydes-async-msg-2`.
+Go to your [Amazon CloudWatch Log console](https://console.aws.amazon.com/cloudwatch/home?#logs:prefix=/aws/lambda/wild-rydes-async-msg-2) and lookup all **Log Groups** with the prefix `/aws/lambda/%INITIALS%-wild-rydes-async-msg-2` (assuming your have chosen `%INITIALS%-wild-rydes-async-msg-2` as your stack name).

 {{%expand "Detailed description" %}}
 ![Step 2](step-2.png)